abhilashindulkar/misc/tools/README.md

 ## terraform-docs
 [terraform-docs](https://terraform-docs.io/user-guide/introduction/) is a command-line utility designed to automatically generate documentation from Terraform modules.
 It helps maintain consistent and up-to-date documentation for your infrastructure as code, particularly for reusable modules.

+## tfsec
+[tfsec](https://github.com/aquasecurity/tfsec) uses static analysis of your terraform code to spot potential misconfigurations & security issues.

+## tflint
+[TFLint](https://github.com/terraform-linters/tflint) is an open-source static analysis tool specifically designed for Terraform configurations.
+Its primary purpose is to improve the quality, consistency, and reliability of Terraform code by identifying potential issues, errors, and violations of best practices.

+## infracost
+[Infracost](https://github.com/infracost/infracost) is an open-source tool designed to provide cloud cost estimates for infrastructure defined using Terraform.
+It helps engineers and FinOps teams understand the financial implications of their infrastructure changes before they are applied, enabling informed decision-making and cost optimization.